andreaskaempf/adventofcode2022/README.md

   count how many grains of sand before a pyramid is built, and the hole at the top becomes blocked. (*medium*)

+* **Day 15** (Go): Given a list of "sensors" and their distance to nearest "beacon", find positions in a row that could not possibly have a beacon (Part 1), and the possible location of an undetected beacon (i.e., where there is in coverage by known beacons) for Part 2. (*hard*)

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go